Xamel7/X-World/Code301-IntermediateSoftwareDevelopment/Class02/README.md

 # What are some examples of things that we could store in state?

-Things that need to be re-render or changed through the process of a component.The time or a score is an example.
+Things that need to be re-render or changed through the life of a component.The time or a score is an example.